amitxv/PC-Tuning/docs/post-install.md

 - Ensure that the [corresponding DPC for an ISR are processed on the same CPU](/media/isr-dpc-same-core.png).
 Additional overhead can be introduced if they are processed on different CPUs due to increased inter-processor communication and interfering with cache coherence.
 This is usually not a problem with MSI-X devices

 - Use [Microsoft Interrupt Affinity Tool](https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool) or [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy) to configure driver affinities.
-The device can be identified by cross-checking the ``Location`` in the ``Properties -> General`` section of a device in device manager
+The device can be identified by cross-checking the ``Location`` in the ``Properties -> General`` section of a device in Device Manager

 ### XHCI Controller